su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport/Inc_Species_Transport.md

 ## Results

+The case converges nicely as expected on such a simple case and mesh.

 ![Residual plot](../../tutorials_files/incompressible_flow/Inc_Species_Transport/images/residuals_specMix.png)
 Figure (2): Residual plot (Incompressible mean flow, SST turbulence model, species transport).

+Note that there is still some unphysical mass fraction fluctuation for Species_0 at the junction corner.
+This becomes much less apparent by using `MUSCL_SPECIES = YES` but does not fully disappear.

 ![Species Mass Fractions](../../tutorials_files/incompressible_flow/Inc_Species_Transport/images/speciesMassFractions.jpg)
 Figure (3): Volume mass fractions for both species.
 Species_1 is mirrored for better comparison.

+Velocity magnitude field along which the species are transported.
+For a much less homogenous mixture at the outlet one could decrease the `DIFFUSIVITY_CONSTANT` which makes for a more interesting optimization problem.

 ![Velocity Magnitude](../../tutorials_files/incompressible_flow/Inc_Species_Transport/images/VelocityMag.jpg)
 Figure (4): Velocity Magnitude in the domain.